eopb/read_input/README.md

 ### Input message

-Custom messages are written on the same line as input by default and are specified with `.msg()`.
+Custom messages are written on the same line as input and are specified with `.msg()`.
 Note that the type annotations can been moved from the `input_new()` function to the variable name when assigning input to variables.

 ```rust
 let username: String = input_new().msg("Please input your name: ").get();